The must-see heritage icons of Broken Hill

 Gaze in ore

-For a sense of what life was like for early miners in and around Broken Hill, head to the Historic Daydream Mine near Silverton, and descend beneath the earth to walk the same narrow, cold tunnels that Cornish silver miners did in the 1880s.
+For a sense of what life was like for early miners in and around Broken Hill, head to the Silverton, and descend beneath the earth to walk the same narrow, cold tunnels that Cornish silver miners did in the 1880s. near

 Standing in the low-ceilinged spaces, listening to tales spun by a knowledgeable guide, you’ll understand just how tough conditions were: the work, illuminated only by candles held in wall-gripping candle holders called ‘spiders’, involved tapping a hole in the rock with a hammer and chisel, putting a fuse and black powder in it to blast a bigger hole, then sending in the ‘pickey boys’ (14- and 15-year-olds, who would hand-pick the ore).
 Lung disease and failing eyesight were common.
 Mining has claimed more than 800 lives over the years at Broken Hill.
 The Line of Lode Miner's Memorial, overlooking the city, is a poignant and dramatic monument to all of them.